-Ask Jay - JTI Chatbot
+Ask Jay - JTI InfoSec Chatbot

+JTI was worried about the increasing risk of cybersecurity within the company, so they asked our agency to work on a question.
 How to increase awareness and trigger a long-lasting behavioral change toward Information Security among JTI employees?

 We designed a scripted chatbot to provide instant support, education, and training.